cornwarecjp/amiko-pay/doc/manual.md

 If the payment is successful, balances on the payment channel(s) between A and B are adjusted in such a way that the bitcoins are subtracted from A's balance and added to B's balance.

-Note: implementation of payments is not yet finished, so this does not yet work.
-Although balances seem to be adjusted, the underlying Bitcoin transactions of the payment channels are not.
-The result is that, at the time of withdrawing, the amounts in the payment channels are fully transferred back to their initial depositors.

 Withdrawing from a link